patztablook22/nanuk-ruby/README.md

 # Nanuk for Ruby

-FFI wrapper for Nanuk, a deep learning library written in C++
+FFI wrapper for Nanuk, a shallo neural network library written in C++

 ## Demo